aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 Amazon EMR supports both transient clusters and long running clusters and both should be considered depending on your use case and job type.
 ![BP - 8](images/bp-8.png)

 In general, transient clusters are good for job scoped pipelines.
 Clusters can be right-sized to meet the exact needs of your job.
 Using transient clusters reduces the blast radius across other jobs and makes it easier to upgrade clusters and restart jobs.
-Since transient clusters are shutdown after the job is run, you don’t need to worry about idle resources and managing many aspects of cluster lifecycle, including replacing failed nodes, upgrades, patching, etc.
+Since transient clusters are shutdown after the job is run, you don’t need to worry about idle resources and managing many aspects of cluster life cycle, including replacing failed nodes, upgrades, patching, etc.

 In general, long running clusters are good for short-running jobs, ad hoc queries and streaming applications.
 Long running clusters can also be considered to save costs and operations for multi tenanted data science and engineering jobs.